wix/cli-app-templates/mixpanel-analytics/README.md

     ![Mixpanel project token](./images/project-token.png)

-1. Return to the app’s page in your development site dashboard.
+1. Return to the app's page in your development site dashboard.
 In the text field under **Setup**, enter the token you saved and click **Activate**.
 This will both add the token to your embedded script parameters, and inject the code for the embedded script into the DOM of your site.

 ## Extend and customize the app